 GNU Octave Best Alternative to MATLAB – Install GNU Octave on Ubuntu

-GNU Octave is a free and open source interactive programming environment for numerical computations for Linux, Windows, BSD and MacOS.
-It comes with built-in 2D/3D plotting and visualization tools.
-Using this you can solve linear and nonlinear problems numerically.
-Octave is a free high-level language for mathematics.
-Octave syntax is largely compatible with Matlab.
-It is released under GNU General Public License.
+GNU Octave is a free and open-source interactive programming environment for numerical computations, compatible with Linux, Windows, BSD, and MacOS.
+It includes built-in 2D/3D plotting and visualization tools, allowing you to solve linear and nonlinear problems numerically.
+Octave serves as a free high-level language for mathematics, and its syntax is largely compatible with Matlab.
+It is released under the GNU General Public License.

 GNU Octave